 This course is designed for students with interests in genetic research and current topics in the literature.
+May be repeated for credit up to a maximum of 4 semester credits.
 Graded S/U.

 GENE 299 - Medical Genetics Research (E)

 This course provides students an opportunity to learn and/or improve research techniques, particularly molecular techniques, in a supervised setting.
 Students will be able to develop an individual project as part of a research team.
 May be repeated for credit up to a maximum of 6 semester credits.
 Graded S/U.